1npo/frigate/docs/rulebook.md

 ### Shop

 At the end of every 5 hands, the game pauses and the shop opens.
-The shop shows 2 random perks of each type, 3 random dice for purchase, and all scorecard categories available for purchase or upgrade.
-The shop can be re-stocked with a new set of random perks for a cost.
-You can buy any or all the contents of the shop, if you have enough money and enough space in your inventory.
+The shop shows 2 random perks of each type, 5 random dice for purchase, and all scorecard categories available for purchase or upgrade.
+The shop can be re-stocked with a new set of random items for a cost.
+You can buy any or all the items in the shop, if you have enough money and enough space in your inventory and collection.
 You can also choose to close the shop without spending any money.
-Once you close the shop, it won't be available again for another 5 hands.
+Once you close the shop, it won't be available again until it opens in another 5 hands.

 ## Gameplay